MoamenEl-Sayed95/No-GUI-Calculator/README.md

 6. Exit

 Enter your choice: 5
-Enter first number: 2
+Enter a first number: 2
-Enter second number: 3
+Enter a second number: 3
 Result of 2.0 ^ 3.0 = 8.0

 ## 🗂️ Project Structure